 Websites to VISIT

-Historic Timeline of Connecticut’s LGBTQ Community (1600-present), Connecticut Historical Society
+Historic Timeline of Connecticut’s LGBTQ Community (1600-present), Connecticut Museum of Culture and History

 History Day LGBTQ+ Topics, Connecticut State Library

 LGBTQ History in the United States, Elon University